brandonjreyes/Check-It/README.md

 No more excuses; you are in control when your favorite media plays.
 It's time to play your best playlist with Check-it.

+## User Story

+AS a user who is passionate about movies and music
+I WANT a watchlist webpage that displays my favorite movies, tv shows, and music.
+SO THAT I can add, save, or remove my favorite media content and have quick access to it.

 ## Demo

 ## Functionality

 ## Techologies Used

 ## Dependencies

+- dotenv
+- express
+- handlebars
+- moment
+- mysql2
+- sequelize

 ## Contact